By Tom Burden

 Single grip: Compact, good for uses where maximum power is not required.

 Double grip: Allow much more power (40%) to be applied to the winch, especially if you can position your body over the top of the winch.
 Grip height limits some applications due to interference with dodgers, lifelines.
 We highly recommend that you have at least one double grip handle.

-Speed grip: A Harken exclusive; allows the palm of the hand to be placed on top of the handle.
+Speed grip, Power Grip, Palm Grip: Each manufacturer uses their own name, but these grips have a knob on top.
+This allows the palm of the hand to be placed on top of the handle.
 Comfortable, powerful.